Jacob-Rose/SamplifyPlus-JUCE/README.md

 I have included all the JUCE library files I used, I do not own these files and all rights for those files fall under their specified license.

 I have included a FontAwesome module for JUCE, I do not own these files and all rights for those files fall under their specified license.
 (This has since been deprecated and we are now using proper icons legally sourced, but code remnants might remain)

+## Rename Required

+I have received legal notice that a trademark is active for Samplify.
+If this app sees any future updates, a rename will be part of that endevor now.